 How many different things can you think of that changed the land or the waterways after European arrival (think about farming, housing, transport and industry)?

-Find the display of introduced animals.
-Discover some facts about these three species that were introduced to Australia after 1830.
-You might need to figure out some answers yourself.
+Find the display of animals.
+Discover some facts about these four species that were introduced to Australia after 1830.

 Reasons for introduction Negative effects of introduction

+Sheep

 Rabbit

 Fox

 Cat